Italy's 5-Stars in chaos as Di Maio splits, forms new group

 Associated Press

-ROME (AP) — Italy’s political landscape shifted Wednesday after Foreign Minister Luigi Di Maio formalized his departure from the 5-Star Movement, splitting with the party he helped found over its Ukraine policy.
+ROME (AP) — Italy’s political landscape shifted Wednesday after Foreign Minister Luigi Di Maio formalized his departure from the 5-Star Movement, splitting with the party he helped found over its Ukraine policy and other differences.

 Di Maio announced his departure after Premier Mario Draghi briefed the Senate on Italy’s continued commitment to helping Ukraine defend itself against Russia.

-The president of the lower Chamber of Deputies made the official announcement Wednesday that Di Maio’s new movement “Together for the Future” would be represented in the chamber with about 20 5-Star lawmakers who defected with Di Maio.
+The president of the lower Chamber of Deputies made the official announcement Wednesday that Di Maio’s new movement “Together for the Future” would be represented in the chamber, with a reported 50 5-Star lawmakers who defected to Di Maio.
 Around a dozen 5-Star senators also defected, news reports said, making the right-wing League now the majority party in Parliament.

+Despite the new reshuffling, the stability of Draghi’s broad coalition government was never in doubt and the current 5-Star leadership vowed continued support.
+And while the League has the majority based on its 2018 election results, the party has fallen significantly in polls and local election results since then and now trails the right-wing Brothers of Italy and Democratic Party going into parliamentary elections scheduled for next year.

-The earthquake within the 5-Stars capped weeks of tensions in the movement fueled by differences over Italy’s Ukraine policy.
-The 5-Star leader, former Premier Giuseppe Conte, has called for Italy to stop sending weapons to Ukraine and to focus more on a diplomatic resolution, creating a split with Di Maio who as foreign minister is responsible for implementing the government’s Ukraine policy.
+The earthquake within the 5-Stars capped weeks of tensions in the movement fueled by differences over Italy’s Ukraine policy and personality differences between Di Maio and the 5-Star leader, former Premier Giuseppe Conte.
+Conte has called for Italy to stop sending weapons to Ukraine and to focus more on a diplomatic resolution, creating a split with Di Maio who as foreign minister is responsible for implementing the policy.

 “We had to decide which side of history to be on,” Di Maio told a late-night news conference.